Synopsis

 About Richard Poe

 Richard Poe, a professional actor for more than thirty years, has appeared in numerous Broadway shows, including 1776 and M. Butterfly.
-On TV, he has had recurring roles on Star Trek and Frasier.
+On television he has had recurring roles on Star Trek and Frasier.
 His films include Born on the Fourth of July and Presumed Innocent.
-He is a well-known and prolific audio book performer, having narrated more than fifty books.
+Poe is a well-known and prolific audiobook performer and the winner of numerous AudioFile Earphones Awards.

 About Marc Vietor